-Return policies apply to students that withdraw on or before the 60% point of the term.
-For a student who withdraws after the 60% point-in-time, there is no unearned financial aid.
+The amount of earned financial aid is calculated daily from the first day of classes.
+The process uses calendar withdraws after the 60% point-in-time, there is no unearned financial aid.
 All students who withdraw from coursework during the semester, regardless of when, will have the R2T4 calculation performed in order to determine whether they are eligible to receive a "Post-Withdrawal Disbursement (PWD)".